aldertzomer/Microbial-Genomics-2022/_episodes/10_Introduction_study.md

 $ ls
 ~~~

 In the above example we have downloaded the read files.
 Why are there two files per sample?
-Please continue on with the next part of the course.
+Please continue on with the next part of the course which is a lecture on sequence quality of read files.